george-aidonidis/terminal-settings/readme.md

 _More [here][gruv]_

 ## tmux
 - You can install `tmux` via `brew` on mac or use the package manager of your os.
-You should also install the `reattach-to-user-namespace` package to avoid problems with copy/paste when `tmux` is running (for `mac os`).
+For `mac os`, you should also install the `reattach-to-user-namespace` package to avoid problems with copy/paste when `tmux` is running.
 ```sh
 brew install `tmux`
 brew install reattach-to-user-namespace
 ```

-- As mentioned above, in order to avoid the copy/paste problem **make sure** you include the following line inside your `.tmux.conf`
+- As mentioned above, in order to avoid copy/paste problems, on `mac os`, **make sure** you include the following line inside your `.tmux.conf`
 ```sh
 # Fix for copy paste problem when opening an editor inside tmux
 set-option -g default-command "reattach-to-user-namespace -l zsh"
 ```
 Or you can `git clone`/download the [.tmux.conf](./.tmux.conf)
 ## vim airline
 - `Vim airline` is used to display information in the status bar on vim.
-It can be installed as any plugin.
+It can be installed as any other plugin.
 Just place between the `vundle` configuration:
 ```sh
 call vundle#begin()